Why Improve Customer Service?

 It seems like a silly question, but knowing how important your customer’s experience is to your business success will help show the value of making the necessary investments.

-To put it simply, providing the best customer service and providing an incredible customer experience increases customer retention, and it gives you a competitive advantage that is difficult for your competitors to copy.
+To put it simply, providing the best customer service and an incredible customer experience increases customer retention and gives you a competitive advantage that is difficult for your competitors to copy.

 Let’s begin with customer retention.
 Repeat purchases from customers are the key to growing your business.
 You already know it’s 5-25 x more expensive to attract a new customer than it is to keep a current customer.
-Once a customer has purchased from you, they are aware of you, and they are past the trust barrier.
-Those are the two tough and expensive stages to get past in your customer’s buying cycle.
+Once a customer has purchased from you, they are aware of you and past the trust barrier.
+Those are the two challenging and expensive stages to get past in your customer’s buying cycle.

 Customers are more likely to buy from you when they are satisfied with your customer service.
 A Wunderman study reveals that around 79% of consumers prefer to only do business with a brand that shows it actually cares about them.